grame-cncm/faustlibraries/doc/docs/about.md

 # The Faust Project

-The Faust Project has started in 2004.
-It is actively developped by the [Grame Research Lab](https://www.grame.fr/recherche).
+The Faust Project has started in 2002.
+It is actively developed by the [Grame Research Lab](https://www.grame.fr/recherche).

 Many persons are contributing to the Faust project, by providing code for the compiler, architecture files, libraries, examples, documentation, scripts, bug